istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

 ---

 Quick start instructions for the minimal setup and configuration of Istio using Helm.
-This minimal install provides the traffic management feature of Istio.
+This minimal install provides traffic management features of Istio.

 ## Prerequisites